If someone were to ask me how to write stand-up comedy material…

 Stand-up Comedy Tip: It is much easier to start with things that you want to talk about and that allow you to easily use your sense of humor frequently when talking about them rather than trying to “fabricate funny” about something abstract from a blank piece of paper.

-2. Determine all the things you want to say about any particular topic, idea, observation experience, etc.
+2. Develop your bulk stand-up comedy material about any particular topic, idea, observation experience, etc.

 3. Realize that the vast majority of what makes you a funny person in everyday life is not the words you use, but rather how you say and express what you have to say.

 The stand-up comedy material you develop is directly impacted by this aspect and should be considered right from the beginning of the creating and development process.